sandwizard/traveling-salesman-console-ver/README.md

 solluriont : 12894
 sollution time few millisec on am modern cpu

-after underclockint to test it still completed in a few sec you can run to confirm
+after underclocking to test it still completed in a few sec you can run to confirm